The other day, I was asked why nurses wear scrubs.

 Nurses are exposed to a lot of bodily fluids and germs every shift.
 From experience, scrubs are just easier to clean.

-I think scrubs tend to fit better and are just more comfortable to have on for more extended periods, especially when trying to do patient care like bed baths or patient transports.
+I think scrubs tend to fit better and are just more comfortable to wear for extended periods, especially when trying to do patient care, like bed baths or patient transports.

 Related Article: 10 Top Scrub Brands for Nurses

-Say what you will about scrubs, but one of the nice things about wearing scrubs is that it helps with professional attire and appearance for the nursing profession.
+Say what you will about scrubs, but one of the nice things about wearing scrubs is that it helps with giving nurses a uniform appearance.

 Frequently Asked Questions

-Here are some FAQ that are commonly associated with the question “why do nurses wear scrubs?”
+Here are some FAQs commonly associated with the question, “Why do nurses wear scrubs?”